The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: An Information-Theoretic Framework

-and when $T$ is a per-token annotation of $W_{1:n}$, i.e. $T=T_{1:n}$ (which is the case for the annotations that we consider), this becomes $\rho=\h[T_{1:n}]/\h[W_{1:n}]$.
+and when $T$ is a per-token annotation of $W_{1:n}$, i.e.\ $T=T_{1:n}$ (which is the case for the annotations that we consider), this becomes $\rho=\h[T_{1:n}]/\h[W_{1:n}]$.
 Thus to estimate $\rho$, we simply need to be able to estimate the latter two entropies.
 This can be done by training an autoregressive sequence model, such as LSTM, on $W_{1:n}$ and on $T_{1:n}$.
 The loss function of such a model---the cross-entropy loss---serves as an estimate of the required entropy.
 Notice, that we cannot use masked LMs for this estimation as they do not give a proper factorization of the probability $p(w_1,\ldots,w_n)$.
-Nor can we fine-tune a pretrained autoregressive LM (such as {\sc GPT-2} of \shortciteA{radford2019language}) on $W_{1:n}$ and $T_{1:n}$ as this will estimate the conditional entropies $\h[W_{1:n}\mid\boldsymbol\xi_{1:n}]$ and $\h[T_{1:n}\mid\boldsymbol\xi_{1:n}]$, where $\boldsymbol\xi_{1:n}$ contains information on the external pretraining data $W^{\text{pretrain}}_{1:l}$.
 Thus, we decided to choose the {\sc AWD-LSTM-MoS} model of \shortciteA{yang2017breaking} which is a compact and competitive LM\footnote{\url{https://paperswithcode.com/sota/language-modelling-on-wikitext-2}} that can be trained in a reasonable time and with moderate computing resources.
-In addition, we also estimated the entropies through a vanilla LSTM with tied input and output embeddings \shortcite{DBLP:conf/iclr/InanKS17}, and a Kneser-Ney 3-gram model\footnote{using the SRILM toolkit \shortcite{DBLP:conf/interspeech/Stolcke02}} \shortcite{DBLP:journals/csl/NeyEK94} to test how strongly our method depends on the underlying sequential model.
+In addition, we also estimated the entropies through a vanilla LSTM with tied input and output embeddings \shortcite{DBLP:conf/iclr/InanKS17}, and a Kneser-Ney 3-gram model\footnote{We used the SRILM toolkit \shortcite{DBLP:conf/interspeech/Stolcke02}.
+We used Witten-Bell discounting for annotations because modified Knesser-Ney discounting does not apply to them.
+This is a known issue with Knesser-Ney when the vocabulary size (number of unique tags) is small.
+See item C3 at \url{http://www.cs.cmu.edu/afs/cs/project/cmt-55/lti/Courses/731/homework/srilm/man/html/srilm-faq.7.html}.} \shortcite{DBLP:journals/csl/NeyEK94} to test how strongly our method depends on the underlying sequence model.

-\textbf{Limitations}.
-The suggested method of estimating $\rho$ through autoregressive sequence models is limited to per-token annotations only.
+\paragraph{Limitations.} The suggested method of estimating $\rho$ through autoregressive sequence models is limited to per-token annotations only.
 However, according to formula~\eqref{eq:rho_simple}, to estimate $\rho$ for deeper annotations, it is sufficient to be able to estimate the entropy $\h[T]$ of such deeper linguistic structures $T$.
 For example, to estimate the entropy of a parse tree, one can use the cross-entropy produced by a probabilistic parser.
 The only limitation is the determinism of the annotation process.

 \paragraph{Amount of information to remove.}

 Each of the removal methods has a hyperparameter that controls how much of the linguistic information $T$ is removed from the word vectors $\mathbf{x}$---the number of iterations in INLP and $\lambda$ in GRL.
 Following \shortciteA{elazar2020bert} we keep iterating the INLP procedure or increasing $\lambda$ in GRL until the performance of a linear probe that predicts $T$ from the filtered embeddings $\tilde{\mathbf{x}}$ drops to the majority-class accuracy.
 When this happens we treat the resulting filtered embeddings $\tilde{\mathbf{x}}$ as containing no information on $T$.